 “Bond is not on active service when we start the film, he is actually enjoying himself in Jamaica.
 We consider Jamaica bond’s spiritual home.
 He starts his journey here,” she said.

-The script is reportedly based on 1999 novel Never Dream of Dying by US writer Raymond Benson.
+Early rumours suggested the Bond 25 script was based on 1999 novel Never Dream of Dying by US writer Raymond Benson.

 A plot leak in September 2017 saw US gossip publication Page Six report that Bond 25 will see notorious womaniser 007 get married to Dr Madeleine Swann (played by Lea Seydoux) after quitting MI6.